 No matter what industry you work in, sales will always become an important issue in one form or another, no matter what your company does.

-Each company also has different products and services to offer, a different target audience, different sales processes and even different business practices.
+Each company also offers different products and services, a different target audience, different sales processes and even different business practices.
 These factors can have a significant impact on your company’s sales cycle.
 After all, the purchasing process for groceries is dramatically different than that of business software!

 When your sales and marketing teams use a software management tool to track current and potential clients as they navigate the buyer’s journey, they can significantly improve your company’s results.
 However, to get the best results, it is also essential that you understand some of the differences between long and short sales cycles.